seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 There are but sixteen hundred mercenaries;
 The rest are princes, barons, lords, knights, squires,
 And gentlemen of blood and quality.
-The names of those their nobles that lie dead:
-Charles Delabreth, high constable of France;
-Jaques of Chatillon, admiral of France;
-The master of the cross-bows, Lord Rambures;
-Great Master of France, the brave Sir Guichard Dolphin,
-John Duke of Alencon, Anthony Duke of Brabant,
-The brother of the Duke of Burgundy,
-And Edward Duke of Bar: of lusty earls,
-Grandpre and Roussi, Fauconberg and Foix,
-Beaumont and Marle, Vaudemont and Lestrale.
-Here was a royal fellowship of death!
 Where is the number of our English dead?

 *Herald shews him another paper*